-Real Property Law Section to Host Summer Conference in July
+Real Property Law Section to Host Summer Conference

 The State Bar of Michigan Real Property Law Section (RPLS) will host its 2016 Summer Conference, "Taking Your Practice to the Summit," July 13-16 at Boyne Mountain Resort & Spa in Boyne Falls.